AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 - When using internal timecode, pressing \{Record\}  then \{Play\} will automatically start Live Recording.

 - While you are in Live Record, the console will follow the Timeline Release settings as you've programmed them in the [Timeline Options - Release tab](../timelines/timeline-options.md#release-tab), which may make playbacks behave differently to how they are programmed.
 A warning is displayed in the system prompt area to show you what release settings are in effect.
+This is because the Global Release Mask and and Global Release Time are per-user settings, and Timelines execute as their own "user", so have their own settings.

 ### Auto Simplify